ianmcburnie/a11y-first-workshop/README.md

 ### Ambiguous Links

-1. Add 'See all' link after collections and deals lists
+1. Add "See all" link after collections and deals lists
 1. Align link to center of grid
 1. Demonstrate that we now have two 'ambiguous' links with same text that go to different places
 1. Append clipped text to each link text